gdsbook/book/notebooks/03_spatial_data_processing.md

 ```python
 cc.head()
 ```
-This new dataframe has one record for each listing, and records the coffee shed that contains the listing.
+This new dataframe has one record for each listing, and records the coffee shed, or Voronoi polygon, that contains the listing.

 ## Choropleth of Demand by Coffee Shed